-Seattle Sounders MLS title win voted Sports Story of the Year at the MTR Western Sports Star of the Year Awards
+Sounders' MLS title win voted Sports Story of the Year at Sports Star of the Year Awards

 “Some players get a green light, I think I got a freeway,” Plum joked, referring to Neighbors’ trust in her abilities.

 “This city has always been super supportive, and it’s so cool seeing the benefit of our run last year and what’s happened,” Plum said.
-“It’s just really grateful for the opportunity.”
+“I’m just really grateful for the opportunity.”

 Plum now has the Huskies (22-3) ranked No. 10 nationally with six games remaining in the regular season before they go into the Pac-12 tournament.